Prime-Holding/widget_toolkit/packages/widget_toolkit_qr/README.md

 builder or listener.

-Note: The `QrScannerBloc` and the implementations of `SystemPermissionsService`, `QrCodeService` should be provided with `QrScannerPageWithDependencies()` above the `QrScannerPage` in the widget tree.
+Note: The `QrScannerBloc` and the implementations of `SystemPermissionsService`, `QrCodeService` should be provided with `QrScannerDependencies.from()` above the `QrScannerPage` in the widget tree.

 ## Getting started